-Ward's debut feature Vigil marked the first time a New Zealand film had been invited into the competition section of the Cannes Film Festival, one of the world's key festivals.
-His follow-up The Navigator won rave reviews from Newsweek, Rolling Stone, and the New York Times.
+Ward's debut feature Vigil (1984) marked the first time a local film had been invited into the competitive section of the Cannes Film Festival, one of the world's key film events.
+Follow-up The Navigator won raves from Newsweek, Rolling Stone, and The New York Times.
 With successive Cannes successes Ward proved that our stories could be a critical success on a global scale.

-Failure to lock down a final investor saw the ambitous project cancelled, just six weeks before filming was due to begin, a key investor withdrew.
-Ward and his producing partner John Maynard moved to Australia; the project finally emerged, in 1988 after a famously demanding shoot, as the first official trans-Tasman film.
-Subtitled A Medieval Odyssey,The Navigator would win Ward a wider audience, a stack of awards (including best director and best film on both sides of the Tasman), a five-minute standing ovation at Cannes, and more raves.
+Failure to lock down a final investor saw the ambitous project cancelled, just six weeks before filming was due to start.
+Ward and his producing partner John Maynard relocated to Australia.
+The project finally emerged in 1988 — after a famously demanding shoot — as the first official trans-Tasman film.
+Subtitled A Medieval Odyssey,The Navigator would win Ward a wide audience, a stack of awards (including best director and best film on both sides of the Tasman), a five-minute standing ovation at Cannes, and more raves.

-Peter Calder, 'The Navigator - Vincent Ward's four-year odyssey' (Interview) - NZ Herald, 3 February 1989, Section 2, page 1
+Peter Calder, 'The Navigator - Vincent Ward's four-year odyssey' (Interview) - The NZ Herald, 3 February 1989, Section 2, page 1

-Michael Heath, Review of A State of Siege - The Evening Post, 1978
+Michael Heath, Review of A State of Siege - The Evening Post, 22 July 1978

 Roger Horrocks, ‘New Zealand Film Makers at the Auckland City Art Gallery: Vincent Ward' (Catalogue) 1985